microsoft/CromwellOnAzure/README.md

 Download the required executable from [Releases](https://github.com/microsoft/CromwellOnAzure/releases).
 Choose the runtime of your choice from `win-x64`, `linux-x64`, `osx-x64`. *On Windows machines, we recommend using the `win-x64` runtime (deployment using the `linux-x64` runtime via the Windows Subsystem for Linux is not supported).*<br/>

 ### Optional: build the executable yourself
-Note: Build instructions only provided for the latest release.

 #### Linux
 *Preqrequisites*:<br/>